near/threshold-signatures/README.md

 #### Robust Threshold ECDSA

-The Robust Threshold ECDSA scheme improves efficiency and communication overhead by avoiding Beaver triple generation and presigning phases.
+The Robust ECDSA scheme improves efficiency and communication overhead by avoiding Beaver triple generation and presigning phases.
 In this variant, the offline round consists of a single, round-efficient, presigning protocol.